 Another popular activity in Gatlinburg is to drive through the national park to Newfound Gap.
 Just like the Great Smoky Mountains National Park, Newfound Gap is split in two with half in Tennessee and half in North Carolina.
 And at Newfound Gap you can stand with one foot on each side of the Tennessee-North Carolina state line.

 The tiered stone platform at Newfound Gap is the Rockefeller Memorial.
-This monument was built to commemorate the Rockefeller family’s donation of $5 million that was crucial in completing the federal government’s land acquisition for the Great Smoky Mountains National Park.
+This monument was built to commemorate the Rockefeller family’s donation of $5 million.
+The donation was crucial in completing the federal government’s land acquisition for the Great Smoky Mountains National Park.
 In fact, it was at this very spot that President Franklin D. Roosevelt dedicated the National Park in 1934!

 3. See the View from Clingman’s Dome